Chinara0303/ProniaApp/README.md

+# ProniaApp
-# Pronia application is developed with MVC project
+It is developed with MVC project